The $300 Million Hospital Patient

 On the evening of February 23, 1942, just three months after the attack on Pearl Harbor, a Japanese submarine attacked the coast of Santa Barbara, not far from Bellosguardo.
 Though the attack only caused around $500 worth of damage, Anna and Huguette were terrified.
 After all, what could be a better target for the Japanese than a massive hilltop oceanfront mansion?
 Fearing for their lives, Anna and Huguette purchased a 200-acre ranch 40 miles inland called Camp Rancho Alegra to serve as their summer retreat during the war years.
 Huguette did not visit the ranch a single time in her life, and upon Anna’s death, Huguette donated the property to the Boy Scouts, who still operate it today.

-In 1952, Huguette bought a 52-acre estate in Connecticut.
+Fearing the Nazis would attack New York City, in 1952, Huguette bought a 52-acre estate in Connecticut.
 She also never spent a single night at this estate.

 Meanwhile, the walls of their NYC apartment could have been mistaken for a wing at the Louvre.
 Anna and Huguette owned paintings by Degas, Monet, Manet, Picasso, Rubens, Renoir, and more.